Monad (functional programming): History

 The computer scientist Eugenio Moggi was the first to explicitly link the monad of category theory to functional programming, in a conference paper in 1989, followed by a more refined journal submission in 1991.
 In earlier work, several computer scientists had advanced using category theory to provide semantics for the lambda calculus.
 Moggi's key insight was that a real-world program is not just a function from values to other values, but rather a transformation that forms computations on those values.
 When formalized in category-theoretic terms, this leads to the conclusion that monads are the structure to represent these computations.

 Several others popularized and built on this idea, including Philip Wadler and Simon Peyton Jones, both of whom were involved in the specification of Haskell.
 In particular, Haskell used a problematic "lazy stream" model up through v1.2 to reconcile I/O with lazy evaluation, until switching over to a more flexible monadic interface.
 The Haskell community would go on to apply monads to many problems in functional programming, and in the 2010s, researchers working with Haskell eventually recognized that monads are applicative functors; (Note: By GHC version 7.10.1, and going forward, Haskell began enforcing Haskell's 2014 Applicative Monad proposal (AMP) which requires the insertion of 7 lines of code into any existing modules which use monads.) and that both monads and arrows are monoids.

-At first, programming with monads was largely confined to Haskell and its derivatives, but as functional programming has influenced other paradigms, many languages have incorporated a monad pattern (in spirit if not in name).
+At first, programming with monads was confined mostly to Haskell and its derivatives, but as functional programming has influenced other paradigms, many languages have incorporated a monad pattern (in spirit if not in name).
 Formulations now exist in Scheme, Perl, Python, Racket, Clojure, Scala, F#, and have also been considered for a new ML standard.

 Analysis

 One benefit of the monad pattern is bringing mathematical precision on the composition of computations.

-Not only can the monad laws be used to check an instance's validity, but features from related structures (like functors) can be used through subtyping.
+Monad laws can be used to check an instance's validity, plus features from related structures (like functors) can be used through subtyping.